 In some cases, a dose of the drug is given only once every 24-48 hours (called extended-interval or pulse dosing).
 A test of the drug level on a sample taken 6-14 hours after the dose is used to ensure adequate dosing.

-Blood drug levels are used by clinical pharmacists and healthcare providers to calculate the rate at which a person's body clears the drug from their blood.
+Blood drug levels are used by clinical pharmacists and healthcare providers to calculate the rate at which your body clears the drug from your blood.
 These results are then used to determine the appropriate amount of drug and the appropriate timing between doses to assure that the blood concentration is adequate for treating the infection but is not so high as to increase the risk of toxic side effects.
 For additional information on how the test is used, see Therapeutic Drug Monitoring.

-For an extended-dose regimen, the results can help the healthcare provider decide when to give the next dose.
-In general, if the blood level is at the low end of the range, the health practitioner may decide to dose every 24 hours.
-If the level is at the higher end (indicating that the drug is being cleared more slowly), the health practitioner may wait 48 hours before giving the next dose.
+For an extended-dose regimen, the results can help your healthcare provider decide when to give the next dose.
+In general, if the blood level is at the low end of the range, the healthcare practitioner may decide to dose every 24 hours.
+If the level is at the higher end (indicating that the drug is being cleared more slowly), the healthcare practitioner may wait 48 hours before giving the next dose.

-If an individual's infection is not responding to the treatment, then the healthcare provider may either continue the drug for a longer period of time or consider other treatment options.
+If your infection is not responding to the treatment, then your healthcare provider may either continue the drug for a longer period of time or consider other treatment options.